 Research in Financial Economics

-Press Release Announcing the Fifth Ross Prize
+Press Release Announcing the Sixth Ross Prize

 2014 Prize: To "Transform Analysis and Asset Pricing for Affine Jump-Diffusions" by Darrell Duffie, Jun Pan and Kenneth Singleton.